QI-Data-Lab/drmd/README.md

 # DRMD (Digital Reference Material Document)

-This repository provides the DRMD XML schema (v0.2.0), example XML files, an XSLT for HTML rendering, a Streamlit app to author and validate DRMD documents, and utilities/tests to keep everything consistent.
+This repository provides the DRMD XML schema (v0.3.0), example XML files, an XSLT for HTML rendering, a Streamlit app to author and validate DRMD documents, and utilities/tests to keep everything consistent.

-Current version: v0.3.0
+Current stable version: v0.3.0 (previous: v0.2.0)

 ## Repository Structure